 My work had meaning and I felt fulfilled.
 I got a huge sense of achievement from the fact I was doing something with purpose, and which had a positive impact.

 Eventually I left London to seek a healthier and more balanced lifestyle by the sea here in Brighton, and I started designing a career that fits around my needs and values.

 More recently, I have worked a lot in the charity sector and on projects which give me creative freedom.
 But purpose, and doing work which has a positive impact is still a core part of what drives me.

 Conversations that matter around the fire with another lovely group of business leaders.
 Noticing how nature supports creative thinking connection and deeper intelligence.
 Powerful stuff.

 Leading with Purpose taster session for business leaders, making connections, and having meaningful and rich conversations that matter around the fire.
 We continue to marvel at the power of nature to bring people together and to spark creative thinking.

 In such a rapidly changing and unpredictable world, identifying an overriding purpose for your business is more important than ever.
-Being a greater force for good and achieving personal fulfilment are arguably just as important as pursuing profit alone.
+Being a greater force for good and achieving personal fulfilment are arguably just as important as pursuing profit.
 Here’s why connecting with your purpose is a vital part of a successful business strategy.
+Words by Lauren Psyk.